-A student wishing to file a complaint is urged to submit it in writing to the Yeshiva office with the label Attention: Rosh Yeshiva.
+A student wishing to file a complaint may submit it in writing to the Yeshiva office with the label Attention: Rosh Yeshiva.
 The complaint will be presented to the Board of Directors at one of its subsequent meetings.
 A response in writing will be given to the student within 30 days following the board meeting.